1jour1vin

 What foods pair well with Chablis wines?

 The Protected Designation of Origin Chablis applies to Burgundy white wines produced in some twenty communes around the town of Chablis in the Yonne department.
 The appellation was granted by a decree in 1938.
-The Chablis vineyards thus occupy the hillsides bordering the Serein Valley.
+The Chablis vineyards thus cover the hillsides bordering the Serein Valley.
 It is a hilly region whose peaks are very often forested.
 The Chablis vineyards comprise four appellation levels: Chablis Grand Cru, Chablis Premier Cru, Chablis, and Petit-Chablis.

-Finally, the appellation Chablis Grand Cru is divided into seven distinct terroirs, each with its own distinct character: Blanchot, Bougros, Les Clos, Grenouille, Les Preuses, Valmur, and Vaudésir.
+Finally, the appellation Chablis Grand Cru is divided into seven distinct climats, each with its own distinct character: Blanchot, Bougros, Les Clos, Grenouille, Les Preuses, Valmur, and Vaudésir.
 The excellence of these terroirs is perfectly exemplified by houses such as the Billaud-Simon Estate, the William Fèvre Estate, La Chablisienne - Château Grenouilles, or Long-Depaquit...

 For more information, visit the website at Chablis